KorfLab/algorithms/README.md

 Each program in this repo is written in multiple languages to get the feel of how to program in that language.
 Generally, we seek to follow the community style guides, however there is always some room for personal style.
-When coding, there are difficult choices between straightforward vs. abstract, simple vs. efficient, peurile vs. sophisticated, and general vs. language-specific.
-We lean towards the simple.
+When coding, there are difficult choices between simple vs. abstract, simple vs. efficient, simple vs. sophisticated, and simple vs. language-specific.
+In this lab, we lean towards the simple.

 + randomseq - generate random FASTA files of DNA sequences
 + kmerfreq - read sequences, output a table of kmer frequencies